MatthewJ02/Airplane-Passenger-Satisfaction-Model/README.md

 # Airplane Passenger Satisfaction Model

 ## Description
 This project is a multilayer perceptron model which predicts an airplane passenger as either satisfied or dissatisfied depending on data pertaining to them and their flight such as flight distance, age, and arrival delay.
+The project was created using AWS SageMaker and developed in PyTorch.
+The Jupyter Notebook in this repository documents the full process of data preprocessing, model training, and model deployment.

 ## Languages and Software Used
 - Python